-This document covers only those aspects of ODP.NET that are specific to its use in a TimesTen environment.
-For more general information, refer to Oracle Data Provider for .NET Developer's Guide.
+This document covers only those aspects of ODP.NET that are specific to its use in a TimesTen environment and uses the term ODP.NET for TimesTen to refer to ODP.NET support for TimesTen.

+For general ODP.NET and related API information, refer to Oracle Data Provider for .NET Developer's Guide.